Skip to main content

 How important is it?

 On a scale of 1-10, it's a 7: important.
-Writing shorter paragraphs with clear topic sentences will help your reader find the information that they are looking for more quickly.
+Clear topic sentences and shorter paragraphs help your reader find information quickly.
 Are you having trouble structuring paragraphs?
 Ask for help!

 Reader Expectations